IT'S A BIRD, IT'S A PLANE, NO...IT'S AN AFRICAN KID HERO: THE TYPE OF HERO ARCHETYPES FOR AFRICAN KIDS ANIMATION THAT OFFER MORE TO ANIMATION

 A young character gains powers, defeats a villain, saves the world, with a few jokes and explosions along the way.

-It's a story kids everywhere enjoy, but it raises a deeper question:
+It's a story kids everywhere enjoy, but then lets focus the lens a bit sharper and out the stories into Africa.
+It then raises a deeper question:

 What kind of heroes are African kids learning to admire, and are they the ones they truly need?